 I wasn’t ready to explain the wrath of God either, so I converted it to “God Bless!”
 This phrase resounded whenever I stepped barefoot into something squishy, had to deal with the toilet not working again, or discovered my kids (well, mostly Kay) had found my private stash of chocolate and cleaned me out.

 “God Bless!” came out of me with a growling sensation similar to a dog who did not want to share his bone and I can’t believe my children didn’t repeat it with the same tone.
 Then again, what mother was going to confront me that my child dared to yell “God Bless!” to her child on the playground, no matter what tone they used.

-For all my careful consideration to shelter my children from profanity, they were exposed to it anyway.
-They were either not interested in the power of swearing or had learned to be discreet because I never heard them swear until they were teenagers.
+My children were exposed to profanity anyway despite my attempts to shelter them.
+I never heard them swear until they were teenagers.
+They were either not interested in the power of swearing or had learned to be discreet.
 Kay finally slipped and released a soft-spoken “Dammit!” during a competitive game at a family birthday party when she was 16.
 At that point I laughed and said sarcastically, “I didn’t think you knew any bad words.
 Did you just learn that in high school?”